regtay/Team/Team.md

 000000689:   400        12 L     53 W       422 Ch   "gc._msdcs"
 ```

-went back to the host file
+Went back to the host file

-added dev.team.thm
+Added dev.team.thm

-* once added to the I navigated to http://dev.team.thm
+Once added to the I navigated to http://dev.team.thm

 Interesting I see a link "Place holder link to team share"